10 Modern Scientists and Academicians Who Embraced Islam

 Jackie Yi-Ru Ying (1966–Present)

 Jackie Yi-Ru Ying is a Taiwanese-born American nanotechnology scientist renowned for her pioneering contributions to the synthesis of advanced nanomaterials and their applications in catalysis, energy conversion, and biomedicine.
 Born on April 30, 1966, in Taipei, Taiwan, she moved to Singapore in 1973, where she attended Rulang Primary School and Raffles Girls' School.
-Ying earned her Bachelor of Engineering summa cum laude from The Cooper Union in 1987 and her Ph.D. in Chemical Engineering from Princeton University in 1991.
+Ying earned her Bachelor of Engineering from Cooper Union in 1987 and her Ph.D. in Chemical Engineering from Princeton University in 1991.
 She embraced Islam in 2001, the same year her daughter was born.
 Her conversion was influenced by her personal experiences and reflections during that period.

 She began her academic career at the Massachusetts Institute of Technology (MIT) in 1992, becoming one of the youngest full professors at MIT in 2001.
 In 2003, she returned to Singapore to serve as the founding Executive Director of the Institute of Bioengineering and Nanotechnology (IBN).
 Under her leadership, IBN made significant strides in nanomedicine and biomaterials.
 Ying's work has been recognized with numerous accolades, including the King Faisal Prize in Science in 2023 for her synthesis of various advanced nanomaterials and systems.